harrietty/TDD-node-and-mongo/README.md

 npm i
 ```

 You will need MongoDB running locally.
-Run the `mongod` command in another terminal window to start a Mongo instance.
+Run the `mongod` command in another terminal window to start a Mongo instance, assuming you already have Mongo installed on your machine.

 ```
 mongod